electro-smith/libDaisy/examples/SPI/README.md

 This allows the hardware to handle the transmission in the background while the code is doing other things. i.e. it is non blocking.

-You can also pass along a callback to be called when the transfer starts, when the transfer is over, and a pointer to some data to send those callbacks.
+You can also pass along a callback to be called when the transfer starts, another for when the transfer is over, and a pointer to some data to send those callbacks.

 **Note:** Your buffer has to be in the DMA section of memory.
 It must be in a non-local scope.